YueLiPicasso/OCanrenTutorial/DefineTypes/weekdays/README.md

 ```ocaml
 @type weekdays = Monday | Tuesday | Wednesday | Thursday | Friday with show;;
 ```
-is a syntactic suger which is expanded into
+is syntactic sugar which is expanded into
 ```ocaml
 type weekdays = Monday | Tuesday | Wednesday | Thursday | Friday;;
 ```